 There is no pressure to sell the dual-sport since they can be up and running after sitting for a long time.
 Just drain the gas, and disconnect the battery.
 Friends tell me I either have to get another type of motorcycle or pay more for what is available.

-Feeling like going cheap is making buying a used dual-sport is a gamble.
+Feeling like buying used cheap dual-sport motorcycles is a gamble.

 There are other motorcycle types I was considering as my best first-time motorcycles.
 I’ve been so wishy-washy lately, so going to keep focused on a dual sport for now.
 We’ll see…keep searching…